HitFox/gulp_assets/README.md

 `rev-mainfest.json`, which is used by the `gulp_asset_path` helper to generate the correct links with the hash in the filename.

-## Referencing gulp asets from Rails views
+## Referencing gulp assets from Rails views

 The `gulp_assets_path` helper takes a partial path as a parameter that sits inside the `public/assets` folder.
 It then operates differently,